Echo (miniseries): Release

-Echo was originally scheduled to be released on Disney+ in mid-2023, before Dayre stated in December 2022 that the series would likely be released around a year from then, indicating a December 2023 premiere.
-By February 2023, the series was reportedly unlikely to premiere that year as Disney and Marvel Studios were re-evaluating their content output.
-It is expected to be part of Phase Five of the MCU.
+The series was originally scheduled to be released in mid-2023, before Dayre stated in December 2022 that the series would likely be released around a year from then, indicating a late 2023 premiere, which Marvel Studios subsequently announced as November 29, 2023, before it was delayed in September 2023 to January 10, 2024.
+Marvel Studios later announced the series would debut the night before on January 9.
+It is part of Phase Five of the MCU, and the first series released under the "Marvel Spotlight" banner.